CharleneMcKeown/GitHubWorkshop/docs/labs/lab.3/lab.3.md

 We have a pipeline which takes triggers on changes to the main branch.
 It builds and tests the .NET Core application to make sure we haven't broken anything.
 The workflow then builds a Docker image using the Dockerfile we specified, and pushes that image into our private container registry hosted in Azure.

-We are missing a few things.
 In the next lab, we will:

-1. Protect main with branch policies
+1. Update the workflow to deploy new container images to the web app
 1. Create environments to reflect staging and production, with approvals

 [Begin Lab 4!](../lab.4/lab.4.md)